FeeSimple/eos-tracker/nodeos/client_node_connect_to_testnet/README.md

 ## Start a client nodeos connected to the testnet

-Download the script together with config.ini and genesis.ini files `https://github.com/FeeSimple/eos-tracker/tree/master/nodeos/client_node_connect_to_testnet`
+Download the prepared script together with config.ini and genesis.ini files
+from:

+`https://github.com/FeeSimple/eos-tracker/tree/master/nodeos/client_node_connect_to_testnet`

 Run in background with pm2 tool: `pm2 start script_client_nodeos.sh`